mouhamed-ali/spring4-examples/mvc/mvc-boot/readme.md

 # MVC spring boot

 In this article, we will provide a simple example of how to serve web pages using spring boot.
+We are using thymeleaf as a template engine.

 ## Overview